 London to Paris route options

-In terms of traffic all are busier in the UK but if you really want to get off the beaten track then consider option 2 and utilising either the Avenue Verte or Donald Hirsch's route.
+If you're considering doing the challenge independently, and really want to get off the beaten track, consider utilising either the Avenue Verte or Donald Hirsch's route.

 The format is typically London to Dover on day one (80 miles), a ferry crossing to Calais and then cycle to Abbeville on day two (78 miles), day three features a flattish section passing WWI memorials and monuments alongside the River Somme en route to Beauvais (70 miles) and then it's the final leg to Paris (60 miles).
 The highest elevation is 751 feet.